-According to article 13(a) of Law No. 2251 (as amended by Law No. 4933/2022) and subject to the stipulations of the Criminal Code and the Rules Regulating the Market of Products and the Provision of Services (Law No. 4177/2013), the following sanctions may be imposed by a decision of the competent organ of the Ministry of Development and Investments, acting either ex officio or after a complaint filed, namely:
+Regarding penalties, the same have been updated and expanded following the latest amendment of Law No. 2251 (by Law No. 5019/2023) and they are included in its articles 13(a) - 13(i).
+In summary, subject to the stipulations of the Criminal Code and the Rules Regulating the Market of Products and the Provision of Services (Law No. 4177/2013), the following sanctions may be imposed by a decision of the competent organ of the Ministry of Development and Investments, acting either ex officio or after a complaint filed, namely:

 - a recommendation for compliance within a specified deadline as well as an order to stop the infringement and refrain from it in the future; - a fine of between €5,000 and €1.5 million.
-The maximum amount of the fine may reach €3 million if, within the last five years, more than one decisions imposing fines have been issued against the same infringer for breaches of Law No. 2251 (or of other laws referring to article 13(a) of Law No. 2251 for the imposition of a fine); or - both of the above.
+The maximum amount of the fine may reach €3 million if, within the past five years, more than one decision imposing fines has been issued against the same infringer for breaches of Law No. 2251 (or of other laws referring to article 13(a) of Law No. 2251 for the imposition of a fine); or - · both of the above.